-Today for the first time in 2014 shots of a specimen of a very decorative summer flower, Mexican Zinnia - Zinnia haagenea in reflected ultraviolet photography using my "work horse" UV filter, the Baader-U filter as well as in simulated butterfly and bee vision using my proprietary XBV filters.
+Today some shots of a very decorative summer flower, Mexican Zinnia - Zinnia haagenea in reflected ultraviolet photography using my "work horse" UV filter, the Baader-U filter as well as in simulated butterfly and bee vision using my proprietary XBV filters.
 Lens was my CERCO 94mm quartz flourite lens.
 Light source was sunlight.
 All shots were done at about f5.6.

 [click on image to see a larger one]

 Mexican Zinnia flowers have a very specific UV pattern.
-Their petals are very UV dark in the middle and bottom, but their petal tips are very UV bright, reaching much deeper into UV as any other flower I know (< 345nm), and all this gets nicely visible.
+Their petals are very UV dark in the middle and bottom, their petal tips, however, are very UV bright (around 370nm left, 365nm right), reaching deeper into UV as any other flower I know of, and all this gets nicely visible.

 Stay tuned, more will follow on that fascinating subject...